-The Microgrids, Infrastructure Resilience, and Advanced Controls Launchpad (MIRACL) is a collaborative multi-year distributed wind research effort to accelerate distributed wind technology development into the expanded distributed energy future.
+The Microgrids, Infrastructure Resilience, and Advanced Controls Launchpad (MIRACL) is a collaborative, multiyear distributed wind research effort to accelerate distributed wind technology development into the expanded distributed energy future.

 Distributed wind experiences many of the same deployment and operational challenges as wind deployed at the bulk-transmission scale.
-Controls, communication, and hardware for grid and microgrid integration of wind energy technology with other distributed energy resources (DERs) are not well developed or standardized.
+Controls, communication, and hardware for grid and microgrid integration of wind energy technology with other distributed energy resources are not well-developed or standardized.
 To address the concerns of the industry, and support development of useful case studies, the MIRACL effort aims to:

 - Improve and validate capabilities of wind technology, at all scales, to integrate in a seamless "plug and play" manner with other technologies into microgrids through coordinated and secure controls and communications protocols

-- Conduct the research, testing, and standards development to ensure that distributed wind technology can play an active role in high-renewable-contribution, distributed energy-driven grids of the future.
+- Conduct research, testing, and standards development to ensure that distributed wind technology can play an active role in high-renewable-contribution, distributed energy-driven grids of the future.

 Primary Research Areas

 - Valuation and Modeling

-Pacific Northwest National Laboratory is leading efforts to improve valuation of grid system contributions from wind as a DER and accurately represent distributed wind in models.
+Pacific Northwest National Laboratory is leading efforts to improve valuation of grid system contributions from wind as a distributed energy resource and accurately represent distributed wind in models.

 - Advanced Controls

-NREL and Sandia National Laboratory are collaborating on advanced controls for wind-hybrid DER systems.
+NREL and Sandia National Laboratories are collaborating on advanced controls for hybrid distributed energy resource systems.

 - Enhanced Resilience